fouadyousufdar/elasticsearch/intl.en-US/Best Practices/Build a visualized O&M system with Beats.md

 **Note:** If you use a public network, add the IP address of the jump server that controls outbound network traffic of the public network to the whitelist.
 If you cannot obtain the IP address of the jump server, add 0.0.0.0/1,128.0.0.0/1 to the whitelist to allow a certain part of IP addresses. **This setting exposes the Alibaba Cloud Elasticsearch instance to the public network.
 Evaluate the risks and proceed with caution**.

-    3. After you complete the configuration, click Basic Information in the left-side navigation pane and copy the public IP address of the Alibaba Cloud Elaticsearch instance.
+    3. After you complete the configuration, click Basic Information in the left-side navigation pane and copy the public address of the Alibaba Cloud Elaticsearch instance.

         ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/134309/155496640040016_en-US.png)